torvalds/linux/Documentation/admin-guide/hw-vuln/srso.rst

  - find gadgets in the running kernel in order to use them in the exploit

- - potentially create and pin an additional workload on the sibling thread, depending on the microarchitecture (not necessary on fam 0x19)
+ - potentially create and pin an additional workload on the sibling thread, depending on the microarchitecture (analt necessary on fam 0x19)

  - run the exploit